catdieval/user-workflow-and-user-stories/user-story-8.md

 - [ ] Paragraph with text "Line color".
 - [ ] The user can choose from a dropdown menu the color of the line, options: red/blue/green/yellow/orange/pink/purple/maroon/black/grey.
 - [ ] Paragraph with text "Line style".
-- [ ] The user can choose from a dropdown menu the linestyle, options: solid, dash, dot, long dash, dash dot.
+- [ ] The user can choose from a dropdown menu the linestyle, options: solid, dash, dot, longdash, dashdot.
 - [ ] Paragraph with text "Line width (in pixels)".
 - [ ] The user can choose from a dropdown menu the thickness of the line, options: 1, 2, 3, 4, 5.
 - [ ] "Next" button.